Savannah Georgia Salvation Army assistance programs.

-Residents of Savannah Georgia may receive help from the Salvation Army.
+Residents of Savannah Georgia as well as all of Chatham County may receive help from the Salvation Army.
 A focus is on assisting families facing eviction and those who are currently homeless.
 A number of services are offered to clients.
 Individuals will also be put into contact with case managers from the Chatham County Salvation Army Corp center.

 Housing assistance is provided from shelters, transitional housing, and limited funds for paying rent.
 The Salvation Army operates Savannah's largest homeless shelter.
 It can support women, children, and men of all religions, ages and races.

 The transitional housing and emergency shelter programs provide lodging, free meals, clothing, personal hygiene items, employment assistance and casework services.
 You will be assigned to a social worker for an in-depth assessment of circumstances that led to your homelessness.
 In addition, the Salvation Army Case Managers work one-on-one with each client to help them formulate a plan toward self-sufficiency and stable housing.
 This will include job placement, career counseling, and services such as budgeting workshops.
 There are many other housing assistance programs as well for the community to apply at.

 Financial assistance is offered.
 The Salvation Army in Georgia tries to provide grants for utility bills, rent, prescription medicine and free food for families in desperate need of help in Chatham County.
 Hundreds of free meals and emergency food boxes are served per month.
 Volunteers from the non-profit will also visit lonely, hurting people in correctional facilities and nursing homes.

 Counseling and Casework Services are offered to the unemployed and low income of Chatham County.
 Clients will work with case managers and create individualized plans.
 These will be formulated for permanent housing, employment and other needed services.
 The agency also partners with other organizations in the region.